boneskull/angular-tags/README.md

 - `delimiter` what to use for a delimiter when typing or pasting into the input.
 Defaults to `,`
 - `classes` An object mapping of group names to class names
 - `templateUrl` URL to the main template.
 Defaults to `tags.html`
 - `tagTemplateUrl` URL to the "tag" template.
-Ddefaults to `tag.html`
+Defaults to `tag.html`

 #### Adding Tags